install4j HelpDownload

 • --disable-notarization

-Disable notarization of media files on macOS.
-If you have enabled notarization for code signing and the build is running on macOS, this option allows you to skip notarization.
+Disable notarization of macOS media files.
+If you have enabled notarization for code signing , this option allows you to skip notarization.

 • -L or --license=<key>